 While FullShot screen capture software's on-screen interface looks a bit dull, its screenshot options are sharp.
 You capture images and screenshots through five options that form the acronym SWORD.
 The S for Screen Capture, W for Window Capture, O for Object Capture, R for Region Capture and D for Document Capture.

-The program has two toolbars, one on the top of the FullShot interface and one along the side, to make editing and image manipulation easy and fast.
+The program itself has two toolbars, one on the top of the FullShot interface and one along the side, to make editing and image manipulation easy and fast.
 The toolbars offer a wide range of editing and drawing functions, as well as special effects.
 Using these toolbars, you can crop, rotate and flip an image.
 In addition, you can add text and color.
 You can also change the color of your text.

 You can add drop shadows, tear effects and frames to the screenshots you capture.
 In addition, you can add text bubbles or arrows and lines.
 You can even make them different thicknesses and colors.
 These elements are good for slideshows, manuals and presentations.

 Many FullShot features are smooth, but some are not.
 When applying effects to your screen captures, such as torn edges, frames, drop shadows and glares, you first select the effect in the toolbar and then must capture the image to apply that effect.
 You cannot apply effects to images after you capture them.

 FullShot Pro offers a number of useful tools, screen capture methods and additional features, making it a good choice for anyone who needs to take screenshots and edit them.
 This meets the standard screenshot needs to capture images, objects and webpages and to manipulate them for presentations, reports and other projects.
 But you’ll have to decide if all that is worth $80.